techandpeople/techandpeople.github.io/_projects/smartphone_accessibility.md

   alt-text: "A blind person interacting with his smarptphone using over the ear headphones" # provide a description for the image #a11y

 # short description of the project
-description: "From the adoption process to expert discussions online, we have characterized the mobile device challenges that blind people overcome.
-By levering knowledgeable volunteers, we have developed and explored, Q&A, in-context tutorials, and task assistants whose data is derived from end-users’ contributions."
+description: "From the adoption process to expert discussions online, we have characterized the challenges that blind people overcome.
+We explored how to create Q&A, in-context tutorials, and task assistants with data derived from knowledgeable end-users’ contributions."

 # nickname of the person set in data/team_members.yml
 people: